This clinical preceptor website is designed to assist the clinical preceptors (supervisors) with program

 The Medical Dosimetrist or Medical

-Physicist designated as the Clinical Supervisor at the clinical internship site
+Physicist designated as the Clinical Preceptor (Supervisor) at the clinical internship site

-is responsible for orientation of the student to the facility’s policies.
+is responsible for orientation of the student based on the facility’s policies.

 Clinical Schedule: The number of